Pre-training via Denoising for Molecular Property Prediction: Methodology

 \subsection{Problem Setup}

 Molecular property prediction consists of predicting scalar quantities given the structure of one or more molecules as input.
-Specifically, each example in the dataset is a labelled set specified as follows: we are provided with a set of atoms $\inputmolset = \{(a_1, \pos_1), \dots, (a_\nummol, \pos_\nummol) \}$, where $a_i \in \{1, \dots, 118\}$ and $\pos_i \in \R^3$ are the atomic number and 3D position respectively of atom $i$ in the molecule, alongside a label $\truelabel \in \R$.
-Some molecular datasets (\textit{e.g.} \oc{} \citep{Chanussot2020TheOC}) provide additional per-atom features such as tags for atoms fixed during reactions, but here we focus on widely shared features.
-We assume that the model, which takes $\inputmolset$ as input, is any architecture consisting of a backbone, which first processes $\inputmolset$ to build a latent representation of it, followed by a vertex-level or graph-level ``decoder'', that returns per-vertex predictions or a single prediction for the whole input respectively.
+Each data example is a labelled set specified as follows: we are provided with a set of atoms $\inputmolset = \{(a_1, \pos_1), \dots, (a_\nummol, \pos_\nummol) \}$, where $a_i \in \{1, \dots, 118\}$ and $\pos_i \in \R^3$ are the atomic number and 3D position respectively of atom $i$ in the molecule, alongside a label $\truelabel \in \R$.
+We assume that the model, which takes $\inputmolset$ as input, is any architecture consisting of a backbone, which first processes $\inputmolset$ to build a latent representation of it, followed by a vertex-level or graph-level ``decoder'', that returns per-vertex predictions or a single prediction for the input respectively.